 Phone number +61 (3) 8344 1016 Email firstname.lastname@example.org

-Sam Ricketson is a Professor in the Law School who has written widely and taught in all areas of IP law.
-He also practised part-time at the Victorian Bar until mid-2015, principally in intellectual property.
+Sam Ricketson is an Emeritus Professor in the Law School who has written widely and taught in all areas of intellectual property (IP) law.
+Prior to his retirement in April 2019, he was a professor in the Law School, teaching mainly in the Masters programme.
+He also practised part-time at the Victorian Bar until mid-2015, principally in IP.

 Sam Ricketson holds degrees from the Universities of Melbourne and London, and is a Fellow of the Academy of Social Sciences of Australia and of the Australian Academy of Law.
 Prior to his appointment to the University of Melbourne in November 2000, Sam was the Sir Keith Aickin Professor of Commercial (formerly Corporate) Law at Monash University.
 Before this, he had held positions at the University of Melbourne (1977 to 1991) and in the Centre for Commercial Law Studies, Queen Mary & Westfield College, London (1984-1986).